-- 2.1.
-The Education, Children and Young People Executive is asked to:- - (i) note the contents of this report; - (ii) agree the proposals outlined in Section 4.4; and - (iii) request that the Director of Children's Services bring a further report to the Education, Children and Young People Executive with proposals on how Children's Services plan to align Falkirk's DSM Scheme with the revised DSM Guidelines in 2020.
+- 2.1 The Education, Children and Young People Executive is asked to: - (i) Note the content of the overall report. - (ii) Agree the proposals outlined in Sections 4.4 and 4.5 on how the Review will be progressed - (iii) Request that a further report summarising the outcomes of the DSM Review is brought to the EC&YP Executive in March 2022. - 3.
+Background

-3. Background

-3.1.
-DSM Scheme - National Position
+3.1 DSM Scheme - National Position

-- DSM was introduced in 1993 and has been subject of a review twice since then, once in 2006 and again in 2012. - In September 2017, as part of the Scottish Government's Fair Funding Review it was agreed to consult on changes to the scheme to support: - the empowerment of headteachers - the closing of the attainment gap
+- DSM was introduced in 1993 and has been subject of a review twice since then, once in 2006 and again in 2012. - In September 2017, as part of the Scottish Government's Fair Funding Review it was agreed to consult on changes to the scheme to support: - the empowerment of headteachers - > the closing of the attainment gap - A Fair Funding Review Group was established to oversee this review and a significant amount of extensive consultation work has already been carried out involving professional association (including SOLACE and ADES) and teaching unions.

-- A Fair Funding Review Group was established to oversee this review and a significant amount of extensive consultation work has already been carried out involving professional association (including SOLACE and ADES) and teaching unions. - This consultation work was concluded earlier in 2019 and the Scottish Government issued the New DSM Guidelines in June 2019 (See Appendix 1).
+• This consultation work was concluded earlier in 2019 and the Scottish Government issued the New DSM Guidelines in June 2019 (See Appendix 1).